hms-dbmi-cellenics/iac/README.md

   The subdomain that the staging instance of Cellenics will be deployed (e.g. scp-staging.biomage.net)

+- DATADOG_API_KEY (optional, used only if the deployment will use Datadog monitoring)

+  The API key of the Datadog account.

 #### Changing base infrastructure
 The github workflow that triggers an update to the base infrastructure with the files in `infra/` is [deploy-infra.yaml](https://github.com/biomage-org/iac/blob/master/.github/workflows/deploy-infra.yaml).
 At the moment, this workflow has to be manually triggered for the update to happen.
 To trigger an update, you have to:
 1. Go to the *Deploy Biomage infrastructure*